Research Linking Cancer To Hair Products Ignores Societal Pressure On Black Women To Use Chemicals

 Several factors may be attributed to the rising health disparity.
 Black women often feel pressure to augment or straighten their natural hair because of dominant Euro-centric beauty standards.
 Straight hair is often seen in big brand media campaigns and advertisements that prompt many women of color to idealize mainstream conventional ideas of beauty.

 As we’ve seen over the years, some Black women experience microaggressions or are even fired for wearing their natural tresses in the workplace.
 Hair straightening products may allow some women to maintain a sense of economic security and fit in by using them.
-In addition, sometimes maintaining natural hair can be time-consuming and cumbersome.
-Some women have opting to straightening their hair for ease and less maintenance.
+In addition, sometimes maintaining natural hair can be time consuming and cumbersome.
+Some women have opted to straightening their hair for ease and less maintenance.

 Several hair straightening chemicals contain hormone disrupters like parabens, bisphenol A, metals and formaldehyde — all of which could be contributing to the increased uterine cancer risk being observed.
 Researchers also believe that chemical exposure from hair products could be dangerous because of their increased absorption through the scalp, which may be “exacerbated by burns and lesions caused by straighteners,” the study found.